Content watched by Whocopied.me Skip to Content

 7. They Are a Great Choice for a Larger Rider

 Let’s face it, the American population isn’t getting skinnier.
 Heavier riders need heavier horses.
 As a heavier rider myself, I know what it is like to feel “too small” on a horse.
-That’s part of the reason I wrote the article on choosing the right sized horse for your height and weight.
+That’s part of the reason I wrote the article on choosing the right-sized horse for your height and weight.

 The great thing about the Clydesdale horse is that it is big enough to accommodate any size rider.
 A 380 lb man would be no problem for a mature Clydesdale.
-The great thing is, smaller riders are no problem either.
+The great thing is, that smaller riders are no problem either.

-Related Questions
+Related Reading:

 If you have time, check out these other interesting articles we’ve written: